Mario Andretti 2017 Argetsinger Award Honoree

 Andretti will receive the Argetsinger Award at a gala dinner presented by NASCAR, International Speedway Corp., Watkins Glen International and IMSA.
 The dinner, which is open to the public, will be at the internationally renowned Corning Museum of Glass in nearby Corning, N.Y.

-The dinner precedes the Verizon IndyCar Grand Prix at The Glen weekend at WGI.
+The sold-out dinner precedes the Verizon IndyCar Grand Prix at The Glen weekend at WGI.

 The 2017 award will be the fourth presented by the IMRRC.
 Chip Ganassi was the inaugural recipient in 2014.
 Richard Petty was the 2015 honoree, and Roger Penske was cited in 2016.

 The award memorializes Cameron R. Argetsinger, founder and organizer of the first races at Watkins Glen almost 70 years ago.

 “Watkins Glen’s impact on auto racing can’t be measured, and we have Cameron Argetsinger to thank.
 This award represents the influence he had on our sport, and to follow Chip Ganassi, Richard Petty and Roger Penske to receive the Argetsinger Award is a tremendous honor,” Andretti said.